Breeze/breeze.github.io/doc-js/metadata-by-hand-details.md

 **This topic goes deeper into the details**.
 It covers more of the options.
 It explains in greater depth what is going on and the relationship between the Breeze Labs MetadataHelper and the native Breeze metadata format.

-<p class="note">The code shown in this topic is adapted from <i><a href="https://github.com/IdeaBlade/Breeze/blob/master/Samples/DocCode/DocCode/tests/helpers/metadataOnClient.js" title="metadataOnClient.js source code" target="_blank">metadataOnClient.js</a></i>&nbsp;  in the <a href="/doc-samples/doccode" title="DocCode sample">Breeze "DocCode" sample</a>.
-Try that sample to explore Breeze in general and metadata in particular through the medium of QUnit tests.</p>
+> The code shown in this topic is adapted from <i><a href="https://github.com/IdeaBlade/Breeze/blob/master/Samples/DocCode/DocCode/tests/helpers/metadataOnClient.js" title="metadataOnClient.js source code" target="_blank">metadataOnClient.js</a></i>&nbsp;  in the <a href="/doc-samples/doccode" title="DocCode sample">Breeze "DocCode" sample</a>.
+Try that sample to explore Breeze in general and metadata in particular through the medium of QUnit tests.

 ##Why "by hand?"##
 The Breeze client needs metadata *to make entity data work for you*: to compose queries, identify objects by key, navigate to related entities, track changed state, raise property-changed events, validate data entry, and serialize entities to the server or local storage.